walidelnozahy/cloud/docs/workflows/preview-instances.md

 > cloud share
 ```

-Note that preview instances are deleted when it's no longer used.
+Note that preview instances are deleted when they're no longer used.
 So, it's discouraged to use preview instances for sharing the applications with the world.
 You can use stages for permanent hosting of your applications.